-You will hear if your abstract has been accepted by the 15 December 2011.
+You will hear if your abstract has been accepted by the end of November 2013.
 We will also let you know if your abstract has not been accepted.

 Who decides if an abstract is suitable to include in a workshop session?

-The international committee will decide if an abstract is suitable to include in a workshop session.
+The steering committee will decide if an abstract is suitable to be included in a workshop session.

 Can I change my proposal after it has been submitted?

 Once your proposal has been submitted, we do not allow return access to the proposal submission form.
-This is so we can maintain control over the papers submitted, and so people cannot decide to present on a completely different subject once their original proposal has been accepted.
-However, if people do want to make minor changes, they can do so by emailing our support team at email@example.com.
+This for us to maintain control over the papers submitted, and to ensure that people do not decide to present on a completely different subject once their original proposal has been accepted.
+However, if people do want to make minor changes, they can do so by emailing our support team at firstname.lastname@example.org

 What costs does the registration fee cover?